ericwq/gskills/parameters.md

 ## Message sender

 Let's back to the start point.
 In ```HandleStreams()```, ```t.framer.fr.ReadFrame()``` has already been checked.
 There is no sign of sending message to channel.
 The next reasonable method is ```t.handleData(frame)```.

+For convenience, All realated code is showned in one place.

 ```go
 func (t *http2Server) handleData(f *http2.DataFrame) {